-So if you have a child that loves stuffed animals, or even a group of kids that you’d like to give them a neat craft to take home for Easter, this would certainly be a fun one.Make this Easter craft
+If you have a child that loves stuffed animals, or even a group of kids that you’d like to give them a neat craft to take home for Easter, this would certainly be a fun one.Make this Easter craft

 36. Candy Filled Easter Egg Carton Chicks

-Then you put candy inside the egg carton slot.
-So when the egg carton is opened, it looks like a baby chick opening its mouth.Make this Easter craft
+Then, you put candy inside the egg carton slot.
+When the egg carton is opened, it looks like a baby chick opening its mouth.Make this Easter craft

 37. Marshmallow Easter Bunny Craft

-So if you need a fun Easter craft for a smaller child, this would be a great option.
+If you need a fun Easter craft for a smaller child, this would be a great option.
 It is fun, simple, and inexpensive.
 Plus, the kiddos like to eat the marshmallows along the way.Make this Easter craft

 38. Paper Plate Chick

 Anyway, if you’d like a cute craft that is really inexpensive and easy, then you definitely need to check this one out.Make this Easter craft

 39. Bunny Clothespins

-This is such a cute craft where you simply turn a clothespin into a bunny, just in time for Easter!
+This is such a cute craft where you simply turn a clothespin into a bunny, just in time for Easter.
 How cute and fun.
-Plus it gives the kids a chance to use their imagination in both crafting and play.Make this Easter craft
+Plus, it gives the kids a chance to use their imagination in both crafting and play.Make this Easter craft